Staying in A Snow Hotel in Norway; My Experience at Kirkenes Snow Hotel

 Finally, my 197th country visited of 197.
 Every country in the world!
 Norway as it.
 And you only visit your last country on earth once, right?
 I wanted to do it style.
-I had dreamed of this moment for years, 11 years to be exact, since I started my quest to every country in the world.
+I had dreamed of this moment for years, 11 years to be exact since I started my quest to every country in the world.
 So now, in Norway, surrounded by family and close friends, let’s finish this thing in style.
 Finishing in Norway was cool, but finishing in the Norwegian Arctic Circle, cooler still.
 Finishing up by sleeping in a snow hotel in Norway, in the thick of the Arctic Circle, now that’s the coolest.
 So I headed directly to the amazing Kirkenes Snow Hotel to make it happen.

 So all of us flew to Oslo, then connected with Norwegian Airlines up to Kirkenes, right in the North of Norway, sitting on the Russian border, where it’s freezing cold and the chances of catching the Northern Lights are high.
 This was bucket list stuff.
 Staying in an ice hotel or a snow hotel in Norway had always been right high up my list of things to do before I die, but I wanted everyone to experience it with me, so we threw ourselves in at the deep end and booked six rooms in the Kirkenes Snow Hotel.
 And it was every bit as amazing as I had dreamed, and worth every single cent.

 Waiting for my celebratory champagne in the ice bar….

 WHAT IS THE KIRKENES SNOW HOTEL?

-There are a couple of ice and snow hotels in Norway, but the Kirkenes Snow hotel is the most luxurious, and being just 15km from Russia, it really gives you the feeling that you’re exploring the Arctic Circle.
+There are a couple of ice and snow hotels in Norway, but the Kirkenes Snow Hotel is the most luxurious, and being just 15km from Russia, it really gives you the feeling that you’re exploring the Arctic Circle.
 The Snow Hotel in Norway is built each and every winter when the weather is cold enough, using ice artists from Finland and Japan.
 Then when the winter draws to an end, it starts to melt and you have to wait until the following year to check-in again!